Photo from the Permanent Peoples' Tribunal hearings, via the author.

 “I think the public is not always aware that we're talking here about large scale projects,” said Doran. “[These projects] are going to have a huge impact on a number of countries and communities, and they are implemented without any respect for the right of self-determination of the people there and for their right to define for themselves kind of development they want.”

-In all, it is estimated that more than 230 Canadian miners operate in the region, representing between 50 percent to 70 percent of all mining activities in the region, and that almost 1,500 mining concessions in Latin America are operated by companies listed on the Toronto Stock Exchange.
+In all, it is estimated that over 230 Canadian miners operate in the region, representing between 50 percent to 70 percent of all mining activities in the region, and that almost 1,500 mining concessions in Latin America are operated by companies listed on the Toronto Stock Exchange.
 Canada in general is a mining behemoth, with three-quarters of the world's mining companies based in the country.
 And the list of concerns and accusations is long and damning.

 According to the Observatory of Mining Conflicts in Latin America, of the 200 community conflicts they identify across the region, more than 90 involve Canadian companies.